antmicro/video2dataset/README.md

 ## Licensing

-The sources are published under Apache 2.0 License, except for files located in the `third-party/` directory.
+The sources are published under the Apache 2.0 License, except for files located in the `third-party/` directory.
 For those files the license is either enclosed in the file header or in a separate LICENSE file.